WillKWL/2023_IMI_BIGDataAIHUB/README.md

 - Data = 1 million synthetic customer names (synthetic) and OpenSanctions watchlist
 - Ask = identify 50 bad actors in customer database using public watchlist
   - NLP technique that can be flexible enough to handle minor discrepancies in spelling, efficient enough to process a significant volume of matches, and comprehensive enough to consider additional personal information beyond just the name itself (e.g. date of birth and politically exposed person affiliations)
-- More details for our code implementation and discussion
+- More details about our code implementation and discussion
   - [Task 1 README](https://github.com/WillKWL/2023_IMI_BIGDataAIHUB/blob/main/Task1)

 ## Task 2A and 2B